Laker Turf Stadium kick-off ceremony

 Majors and Programs

 Oswego offers undergraduate research opportunities at all levels of student experience.
 Students have many opportunities to take advanced special-topics courses.
 A very active, Student Association-supported Chemistry Club hosts several events each year.
 Student can intern at W.R.
 Grace each summer or at any number of placements on or off campus.
-They enjoy the ability to get hands-on experience with state-of-the-art instruments, such as MALDI-TOF and ICP-MS. For more information on facilities, click here.
+Faculty has 20-30 sponsored summer research oporunities for students who would like to increase their skills over the summer.
+Students have access to all instruments after a training and enjoy the ability to get hands-on experience with state-of-the-art instruments, such as MALDI-TOF and ICP-MS. For more information on facilities, click here.

-The department has nine full-time faculty that teach all majors courses and supervise undergraduate research students.
-Two technical staff members provide invaluable support for laboratory courses, equipment and student researchers.
+The department has ten full-time faculty that teach all majors courses and supervise undergraduate research students.
+Two professional staff members provide invaluable support for laboratory courses, equipment and student researchers.
 Student interaction with faculty and staff is outstanding, as recognized by a variety of awards.

 Successful graduates of the program pursue employment in the chemical and pharmaceutical fields, attend graduate programs in education, chemistry and biochemistry, and attend medical/optometry programs.
 For more information on activities after life at Oswego and the department's newsletter, click here.